Free Meal Plan | West Valley College

 West Valley-Mission Community College District has launched the first-in-the-nation universal free meal plan at a community college.
 Every student deserves to feel focused and prepared; that starts with something to eat.
 Fuel your future with fresh, reliable meals because success shouldn't depend on what you can afford for lunch.

-Enroll in 6 or more in-person units and get $30 loaded to your Student ID every Monday for use at any on-campus dining location.
-No paperwork.
-No fees.
+Enroll in 6 or more in-person units, complete a quick opt-in on the Student Portal, and get $50 loaded to your Student ID every Monday for use on-campus.
+No cost.
+No application.
+No paperwork beyond opt-in.

 Who is Eligible?